nordic-krch/zephyr/doc/reference/kernel/other/event_manager.rst

 Shell integration is available to display additional information and to dynamically enable or disable logging for given event types.

-The Event Manager is integrated with :ref:`shell_api` module.
+The Event Manager is integrated with Zephyr's :ref:`shell_api` module.
 When the shell is turned on, an additional subcommand set (:command:`event_manager`) is added.

 This subcommand set contains the following commands: